byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 Notice that while there are only 3 _types_ of measurements, V, A, and Ω, there are also several _quantities_ available for each type of measurement.
 Becuase there is so much variety in electronic design, difference scales are available depending on the range of V, A, or Ω you expect to encounter.

-**Warning: Before you use a multimeter, you need what values you expect to encounter and select the appropriate scale.
+**Warning: Before you use a multimeter, you need to know what values you expect to encounter and select the appropriate scale.
 Failure to do so can overload the multimeter and may even cause a short circuit, which can be dangerous to you, and permanently damaging to both the circuit and the multimeter.**

 ## Equipment and Materials

 - Multimeter

-- Led  (5) (0.02A) (R, B, G, Purple, Orange, Yellow)
+- Led (5) (0.02A) (Red, Blue, Green, Orange, Yellow)

 - Potentiometer (1) (23 kΩ)

-- Buzzer (1) (R: 600 Ω)

 - Resistors: 250 Ω, 360 Ω, 750 Ω, 10 kΩ, 5 kΩ, 68 kΩ,